osm-search/Nominatim/docs/admin/Advanced-Installations.md

 ```

-The `sequence.state` files will contain the sequence ID, which will be used be pyosmium to get updates.
+The `sequence.state` files will contain the sequence ID, which will be used by pyosmium to get updates.
 The tmp folder is used for import dump.

 ### Configuring multiple regions